MaastrichtU-CDS/triplifier/README.md

 #### H2 file database example

-Please see the command line instruction below and replace `/path/to/h2/file.h2` with the path to your actual h2 database file.
+Please see the command line instruction below and replace `database_file_name` with the filename of your database (without the extension).
+Furthermore, copy the file database into the sub-folder `./db`.
+As an alternative, edit the line `-v $(pwd)/db:/db \` into `-v /folder/db/path:/db \` where "/folder/db/path" is the location of the H2 file database.

 The ontology and output files will be stored in the current folder.